 - Ability to work with a diversity of people from various ethnic, socio‐economic, and living environments.

 - Willingness to work as a team with clients, volunteers, and staff.

 - Ability to excel in a fast‐paced, team orientated, small office environment and desire to work with volunteers who provide and need varying levels of support.

 - Strong writing and computer literacy with PC based MS Office programs.
 Familiarity with standard office equipment.
 Familiarity with Salesforce and/or Adobe Creative Suite a plus!

 - Familiarity with the built environment a plus.

 - Bi‐lingual English/Spanish or English/Vietnamese a plus.

-To apply, email your cover letter (word or PDF document) summarizing your fit with qualifications, and experience along with a current resume to .
+To apply, email your cover letter (word or PDF) summarizing your interest, fit with qualifications and experience along with your current resume to .
 Position is open until a qualified candidate is hired.